-Albert Espley is my wife’s 2nd cousin 2x removed.
-His parents are Enoch Espley and Ann Lymer.
-My wife and Albert’s common ancestors are James Espley and Martha Silvester, my wife’s 3x great grandparents.
+Philip Slack is my wife’s 3rd cousin 1x removed.
+His parents are Arthur Earles Slack and Annie Dale.
+The link between my wife and Philip is from James Espley and Martha Silvester – my wife’s 3x great grandparents.

 Philip was born on 24 March 1914 in Stockport, Cheshire.

 On Monday 12 June 1939 Philip married Ethel Constance Godwin at St. Mark’s Church, Saltney, Chester.
 The Chester Chronicle carried a report of the wedding on 17 June 1939 (image from http://www.britishnewspaperarchive.co.uk).

 CHESTER EXCISE OFFICER’S WEDDING